-At the Yinova Center we take issue with the old adage that “beauty is only skin deep”.
+At the Yinova Center, we take issue with the old adage that “beauty is only skin deep”.
 Chinese medicine sees beauty as a reflection of the state of someone’s whole body.
-Radiance comes from a strong, vibrant spirit, good nourishment and enough rest.
+Radiance comes from a strong, vibrant spirit, good nourishment, and enough rest.
 The holistic nature of Chinese medicine lends itself to the notion that beauty comes from within.
-Now, don’t get me wrong, I love beauty products and I’m not about to give up my Western cosmetics, but by looking at my body from an Eastern perspective I came up with the following beauty tips.
+Now, don’t get me wrong, I love beauty products and I’m not about to give up my cosmetics, but by looking at my body from an Eastern perspective I came up with the following beauty tips.

 Give your liver a break